 How to Win Great Chapter 13 Plan Payments

 If a plan becomes unaffordable, it’s sometimes possible to lower payments or suspend them and catch up later.
-But to modify a plan or get the lowest payments you first must understand what the repayment minimum is for your situation.
-Their are three items which drive the amount you have to pay back.
-Disposable income, non exempt assets and secured or priority debt may increase a plan payment.
-It isnt as simple as just decreasing income and increasing expenses to make your payment low.
-You never falsely claim expenses but you often forget expenses you must repay and forget your income may decrease.
+But to modify a plan or get the lowest payments, you first must understand what the repayment minimum is for your situation.
+Three items drive the amount you have to pay back.
+Disposable income, non-exempt assets, and secured or priority debt may increase a plan payment.
+It isn’t as simple as just decreasing income and increasing expenses to make your payment low.
+You never falsely claim expenses, but you often forget expenses you must repay and forget your income may decrease.
 You must base the plan on your lowest income and your highest expenses or it will eventually fail.